 With an effort, Dirke kept her voice even and kind.
 One never knew who was listening.
 “You’re too young still, dear,” she said.

-“But I’m the son of Labdakus,” said the prince.
-“I’m a descendant of Kadmos, who founded Thebes.”
+“But I’m the son of Labdacus,” said the prince.
+“I’m a descendant of Cadmus, who founded Thebes.”

 Dirke smiled to hide her annoyance.
 “That’s right, Laius.
 I’m glad you’re finally paying attention to your lessons.”
 Who had been filling the boy’s head with these things?
 Of course it was no secret that Laius was heir to the throne, but the young prince rarely thought beyond his next wrestling lesson.
 “You can only sit on the throne when you’re ready to take on the responsibilities of kingship.
 That means a lot of work: you’d have to speak with envoys of distant cities, monitor the sowing of the fields in spring and the harvest in autumn, listen to your people’s grievances and judge them fairly.
 You wouldn’t be able to spend your afternoons wrestling and throwing knucklebones.
 Are you ready for all of that, Prince Laius?”